Table of Contents

 - Deep breathing.
 There are several deep breathing techniques to try out and see which is most effective for you.
 Deep breathing slows down your breathing and heart rate, helping you to reach a relaxed state.

 - Mindfulness.
 Mindfulness is a type of meditation that trains you to focus on the here and now.
-It teaches you to take control over your wandering thoughts and to pay attention to the present sensory experience.
+It teaches you to take control of your wandering thoughts and to pay attention to the present sensory experience.

 There is help for someone who is struggling with both trauma and substance abuse or addiction.
 Reach out today.